Vaagai Sooda Vaa (soundtrack): Post-release

 Initially the songs were not aired in radio as the film was backed by a relatively small production company and Ghibran was "relatively unknown".
 However, as A. R. Rahman appreciated his work, through text message helped him gain popularity.
 After its airplay in radio stations, Kamal Haasan who listened the song "Sara Sara Saara Kaathu", asked his assistant to buy the album, and played those tracks to Andrea Jeremiah, Pooja Kumar and the crew members during the production of Vishwaroopam (2013).

-Since the crew liked them, Haasan roped into compose music for the sequel, along with three other projects: Uttama Villain, Papanasam and Thoongaa Vanam (all 2015).
+As the crew liked them, Haasan roped into compose music for the sequel, along with three other projects: Uttama Villain, Papanasam and Thoongaa Vanam (all 2015).
 The success of the music album, also led Ghibran's debut in Telugu cinema, with Run Raja Run (2014) as the director Sujeeth had listened to its songs and appreciated him for his compositions.
+Vaagai Sooda Vaa has been regarded as one of the best works of the composer, while "Sara Sara Saara Kaathu" being one of the notable songs of Chinmayi in Tamil.